evolving-plants/experiments/README.md

   - [ ] STEMS: Give all the leaves on a plant the same final stemlength

   - [✓] BUDS: some buds are not opening - order is off
+  - [✓] BUD: put a tiny bud at the top of the growing stalk

   - [ ] SEADPOD: the position of the seedpod is migrating slightly as it grows
   - [ ] SEADPOD: draw a green line connecting the seed positions to make a better seedpod